Shoulder Pain in Senior Project Managers from Desk and Client Work

 3. What Are the Common Symptoms?

-• Physical examination to check range of motion, swelling, and tenderness.
+• Physical examination to assess shoulder movement, strength, and tenderness.

-• Imaging such as X-rays or MRI scans to confirm cartilage loss or bone changes.
+• Imaging such as X-rays or MRI scans to evaluate cartilage and joint health.

-5. Can Knee Arthritis Be Treated Without Surgery?
+5. Can Shoulder Arthritis Be Managed Without Surgery?

 Yes.
-Non-invasive treatments can relieve symptoms and restore function:
+Non-invasive treatments can relieve symptoms and improve mobility:

 1. General Practitioner or Rheumatology Clinic